PS Governor Wynyard

 PS Governor Wynyard, was a small steam ship, the first to be built in New Zealand, and was launched in 1851.
 She was a paddle steamer schooner, built of pohutukawa, with kauri planks.
-In 1853 she left her Tamaki River service in Auckland and was sold in Melbourne in 1852 during the gold rush, but was soon serving as a ferry in Tasmania, until she had her primitive engines removed in 1858.
+In 1853, she ended her service on the Tamaki River in Auckland and was sold in Melbourne in 1852 during the gold rush.
+Soon after, she started functioning as a ferry in Tasmania, where her basic engines were removed in 1858.
 She sprang a leak and became a beached wreck in 1873.

 She was built at Stone & Lanford's Freemans Bay yard for the builder's brother, C. J. Stone, and his partners, F. Gardiner, and Captain A. Cook.
 The ship was launched sideways on 24 December 1851.
 Her two steeple engines were fed by a double tubed Lancashire boiler, built by William Bourne's foundry.
 The foundry tools were rudimentary and work was delayed until an American boilermaker, Mr. Brown, arrived.
 He had no shears, rollers, or punching machine, but made a clay mould to bend the plates and had the holes manually punched in the boiler.

 The vessel was towed to Wynyard pier, where the Mayor named her.
 An anonymous letter to the New Zealander had said she was to be named after the Governor.
 A 1909 account said no name had been chosen, but that the governor was very pleased, so the name Governor Wynyard was chosen.